lazywinadmin/LazyWinAdmin_GUI/README.md

   * WmiExplorer.ps1

 ## Contributions
 You are welcome to contribute.
+Refer to the License for details.

 ## Version History